lanterno/yt_lab/README.rst

 YouTube Lab
 ===========

-YouTube Lab is a service that simply takes in a link for a playlist or a channel and returns a lits of available videos in that channel or playlist.
+YouTube Lab is a service that simply takes in a link for a playlist or a channel and returns a list of available videos in that channel or playlist.
 The list is periodically updated.

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg
      :target: https://github.com/pydanny/cookiecutter-django/